 Roughly 38% of the population of Moldova live in or around a city, which indicates that there are not many large metropolitan areas in the country.
 The capital and largest city of Moldova is Chișinău, with an estimated population of 736,000 in the greater metro area, and 493,000 within its city limits.
 It is located along the Bic River in the middle of the country and has been occupied since at least the 15th century.
 It addition to being the government center, it is also home to much of the nations business and financial sector.
 The second-largest city is the ancient city of Tiraspol along the Dniester river, with a population of 149,000.
 In 1990, Tiraspol declared independence from Moldova and became the capital of Pridnestrovian Moldavian Soviet Socialist Republic, which is not recognized by Soviet leaders and continues to be a struggle for the city.
 The city of Bălți is the third-largest in Moldova with a population of 144,000, a number which has been continually decreasing due to emigration because of the poor economy.

 There are people over age 18 in Moldova.

 The 2004 Moldovan census found the population is comprised of:

-The 2004 census in Transnistria (areas controlled by breakaway authorites like Transnistia and Bender/Tignhina) found Moldovans make up 32% of the region's population, followed by Ukranians (29%) and Russians (30%).
+The 2004 census in Transnistria (areas controlled by breakaway authorities like Transnistria and Bender/Tighina) found Moldovans make up 32% of the region's population, followed by Ukrainians (29%) and Russians (30%).